The Landscape of problematic papers in the field of non-coding RNA: Materials and Methods

 \subsection{Data}

+\textit{ncRNA corpus}.
+The ncRNA corpus was retrieved from Clarivate’s InCites using the citation topics classification system, which clusters Web of Science records using a Leiden algorithm based on citation linkages.
+This system assigns each article to a three-level topic hierarchy consisting of macro-topics, meso-topics, and micro-topics.
+Macro-topics and meso-topics are manually annotated, whereas micro-topics are labeled automatically using the most salient keywords in each cluster.
+Additional information on this topic-classification system is available from Clarivate’s documentation: \url{https://incites.zendesk.com/hc/en-gb/articles/22514077746961-Citation-Topics}.

-\textit{ncRNA papers}.
-On January 3rd, 2025, about $153,900$ papers classified under the meso-level Citation Topics—Micro \& Long Noncoding RNA—were extracted from Clarivate’s InCites database within the Web of Science.
-This dataset encompasses publications from the years 2000 to 2023, including articles, reviews, and retracted publications.
-Moreover, the Micro \& Long Noncoding RNA can be further divided into four micro topics, namely, MicroRNAs in Cancer, lncRNA, Exosomes, and RNA interference(RNAi) (Table \ref{tab:microtopics}).
-In addition, the affiliations, the journals, and publisher data are retrieved from the Web of Science.
+On January 3, 2025, we retrieved approximately $153,900$ records assigned to the meso-topic ``Micro \& Long Noncoding RNA".
+The dataset covered publications from 2000 to 2023 and included articles, reviews, and retracted publications.
+Within this meso-topic, papers were further distributed across four micro-topics: MicroRNA in Cancer, lncRNA, Exosomes, and RNA interference (RNAi) (Table \ref{tab:microtopics}).
+We also extracted metadata on author affiliations, journals, and publishers from Web of Science.

-\textit{Retractions and Pubpeer Comments}.
-A total of $2,961$ retracted papers were obtained from the Amend platform \cite{JDIS:Amend}, while $9,108$ commented papers were identified from PubPeer using their DOI or PMID.
-The full data can be found at: https://zenodo.org/doi/10.5281/zenodo.13383979 \cite{bioRxiv:ncRNA}.
+\textit{Retracted and commented papers}.To identify problematic papers, we combined two external sources.
+First, we retrieved $2,961$ retracted papers from the Amend platform \cite{JDIS:Amend}.
+Second, we identified $9,108$ commented papers from PubPeer by matching ncRNA records through DOI or PMID.
+The integrated dataset is available at: \url{https://zenodo.org/doi/10.5281/zenodo.13383979} \cite{bioRxiv:ncRNA}.
+Among these records, $2,617$ papers appeared in both the retraction and comment datasets.

+Because PubPeer comments vary in severity, we conducted a manual validation step to confirm that commented papers were a meaningful component of the problematic-paper set.
+After excluding the $2,617$ papers that had already been retracted, we randomly sampled $100$ commented papers for inspection.
+Of these, $95$ involved concerns related to image manipulation or duplication, data fabrication or falsification, ethical approval, or informed consent.
+Seven commented papers were retracted after the observation period.
+On this basis, we treated both retracted papers and commented papers as problematic papers throughout the study.